Who Is Accountabaloney?

 In the Beginning We were Two:

-Sue Woltanski is a public school advocate, retired pediatrician and mother of two (now grown) children who attended Monroe County Public Schools.
-She has served as a charter school board member and on multiple committees in the Monroe County School District.
-She is the founder of the grass roots effort Minimize Testing Maximize Learning.
-After writing hundreds of letters to legislators and editors, this was her first attempt at blogging.
+Sue is a retired pediatrician, a longtime public school advocate, and the mother of two children who attended Monroe County Public Schools.
+She served on a charter school board and on multiple district committees, and founded the grassroots effort Minimize Testing, Maximize Learning.
+After years of writing letters to legislators and editors, blogging through Accountabaloney became her next step.

 Unless expressly stated, Sue’s continued writing will reflect her own opinions and should not be construed to represent the views of the Monroe County School Board.